nonlocal-lia/fake_news_detector/README.md

 ![bert structure](./images/Models/bert_structure.png)

 This model had 92.1% accuracy and an F1 score of 0.921 on test data.
-It the longest of all models to train on CPU at 41640.8367 seconds, but was a bit more reasonable to run on GPU.
+It was the longest of all models to train on CPU at 41640.8367 seconds, but was a bit more reasonable to run on GPU.
 It's prediction output was also too slow to be useable without significant resources.

 ![BERT confusion matrix](./images/Models/test_bert_cm.png)